MooersLab/dsd4xtals/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# dsd4xtals: Crystal improvement with Definitive Screening Designs (DSDs)
+# Crystal improvement with Definitive Screening Designs (DSDs)

 ## Purpose
 This repository contains Excel spreadsheets for applying Definitive Screening Designs (DSDs) to the size optimization of crystals of biological macromolecules (proteins and nucleic acids).
 Bradley Jones and Christopher Nachtscheim developed DSDs ([Jones and Nachtscheim 2011](https://doi.org/10.1080/00224065.2011.11917841)).
-Crystal size is generally proportional to its diffraction power, provided that the crystal is not internally disordered and that it was properly cryoprotected.
+Crystal size is generally proportional to its diffraction power, provided the crystal is not internally disordered and was properly cryoprotected.
 Crystallographers seek large crystals to obtain high-resolution data for high-quality structures.
 It takes about 3 minutes to edit a spreadsheet to customize it for a new crystallization experiment.
 These spreadsheets ease applying DSDs in laboratory experiments.
 These spreadsheets could also be adapted to other laboratory and field experiments.
-Please post an issue if you need a design with a run configuration that differs from a 4 x 6 array.
+If you need a design with a run configuration different from a 4 x 6 array, please post an issue.

 <p align="center"><img src="images/composite1.png" style="width: 90vw; min-width: 330px;"></p>